What Is a Request Letter?

 - Attach documentation that supports your request - for example, you may ask for donations to cover bills your charity has to pay and provide copies of the bills to prove the need for assistance.

 - Be professional and polite - do not push too hard and use the appropriate tone, especially if you address a person you will depend on regardless of the request.

 - Offer to stay in contact if the recipient has further questions or needs to learn more about the problem to help.

 - Thank the other party for their time and sign the letter.

-Still looking for a particular template?
-Take a look at the related template below:
+Not what you need?
+Take a look at the related templates below:

 This document's purpose is to help a debtor decrease their debt or change the terms of paying it back in order to make it easier for them.

 An individual may prepare this letter on behalf of a church as a written statement to ask a potential donor for financial assistance or support.